 The term progressive web app appeared in 2015 and described applications that used service workers, web app manifests, and native OS capabilities to communicate through services with a web browser.

 2015 was also the first time when Google added PWA support to Android.
 Two years later, Apple taught iOS how to use service workers in Safari.
 After iOS and Android embraced the new web technology, it was just a matter of time before progressive web apps conquered the world.

 2019 was the year when most browsers and operating systems already knew how to handle PWAs.
 2019 also got big announcements in terms of Magento PWA development tools (here’s our summary on the Magento PWA Studio release).

 What’s for 2020 and beyond, there are several things to be excited about.
-For example, a couple of years back, Google announced that they want to abandon Google Apps in 2020 and switch over to PWAs.
+For starters, shifting to a PWA is a big step towards Headless Commerce, a modern approach that defines the future of online retail.
+Furthermore, a couple of years back, Google announced that they want to abandon Google Apps in 2020 and switch over to PWAs.
 The big shift for Google Drive took place in January when Google upgraded its Drive to a progressive web app.
 The other big release?
 Google Play Store is now open for PWAs too!